 Information Bulletin: Minimum requirements retrofit of luminaires to include the use of light emitting diodes

-This Information Bulletin provides clarification on permit and certification requirements for work performed on light fixtures (luminaires) when converting them to the light emitting diode (LED) type.
+This bulletin provides clarification on permit and certification requirements for work performed on light fixtures (luminaires) when converting them to the light emitting diode (LED) type.
 Qualified persons must apply new labels to the luminaire or the lamp when retrofitting luminaires.
-Procedures for installations within BCSA jurisdictions are provided below.
+Procedures for installations within Technical Safety BC jurisdictions are provided below.

 - replacement of complete luminaires

 Subject to section 18 of the Electrical Safety Regulation, a permit would not normally be required for:

 - electrical work required to replace defective components of existing luminaires, provided there is no change to the characteristics of the luminaire

 The requirement for a certification mark on electrical equipment is found in the Electrical Safety Regulation, section 21.
 Alterations to fluorescent luminaires for energy efficiency upgrades will likely “result in the product ceasing to meet the standards required to be met by the certification agency that authorized the use of the certification mark.”
 (See Safety Standards Act, section 68).

 Approved fixtures that are not modified will continue to be recognized as being approved.